thi-ng/umbrella/packages/hiccup-html-parse/tpl.readme.md

 {{pkg.description}}

-Note: This parser is intended to work with formed HTML and will likely fail for any "quirky" (aka dodgy) markup...
+Note: This parser is intended to work with wellformed HTML and will likely fail for any "quirky" (aka malformed/dodgy) markup...

 ### Basic usage